w3f/Grant-Milestone-Delivery/evaluations/kzero_1_keeganquigley.md

 # General Notes

 I'm now able to generate the witness, generate the proof, and verify it.
+Team quickly resolved all issues.

 ~~I'm able to compile the circuits w/ some warnings:~~